-HLRS's approach to sustainability is formally recognized under the Eco Management and Audit Scheme (EMAS), the Blue Angel Ecolabel, and ISO international standards.
+HLRS's approach to sustainability is formally recognized under the Eco Management and Audit Scheme (EMAS) and ISO international standards.

 HLRS plays an important role in supporting research focused on improving sustainability in other sectors of society.
 Simulation using supercomputers at HLRS is essential, for example, in research to improve fuel combustion efficiency, to design more energy-efficient wind turbines, cars, and airplanes, and to create more precise and reliable models of weather and climate change.
 New insights delivered using simulation are thus supporting the development of technologies and products that improve sustainability more broadly.

 HLRS is committed to sharing its knowledge about sustainability, organizing events that promote the professional exchange of information about sustainability best practices in supercomputing, and promoting the center's achievements to the wider public.

 This document provides an overview of HLRS's sustainability goals, including responsible use of resources and avoidance of pollution.